ufo2mstar/ufo2mstar.github.io/_posts/2017-11-27-mind_inputs_and_opinions.md

 {:toc}

 # PreScript:
-Insights serve well cataloged online, as not only you, but the whole world can better understand your position..
+Insights serve well cataloged online, as not only you, but the whole world can better understand your position.. said every blogger ever :bowtie:

 ## an approach..
 Let's starting by giving them the benefit of doubt:
-> People are making the best decision possible with all the information that they have access to.
+> People make the best decision possible with all the information that they have access to.

-If solving Math problems in school is any indication, it is not too hard to see that as people, we can be ***Absolutely wrong!***
+If solving Math problems in school is any indication, it is not too hard to see that as people, on many things we can easily be ***Absolutely wrong!***
 It only serves us better if we can accept these errors and try to make better decisions in the future as a direct consequence.

 ## a point of view..
 <blockquote class="twitter-tweet" data-lang="en"><p lang="en" dir="ltr">open-minded people are curious why people do not agree with them. close-minded people are frustrated that people do not agree with them.</p>&mdash; Auren Hoffman (@auren) <a href="https://twitter.com/auren/status/934549509941497856?ref_src=twsrc%5Etfw">November 25, 2017</a></blockquote>
 <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>